What is a Texas Graduated Driver License?

 - they are 16 years old.

 The student's DE 964 must be picked up during office hours at the Arrive Alive of Texas Driving Academy's office.
+OR complete a third party road test with us.
 WE DO NOT MAIL THESE DOCUMENTS.

 ALL individuals will take a driving test either with a Third Party Tester or at DPS and must pass in order to obtain a drivers license.

 All adults are required by law to complete a MANDATORY 1 HOUR "Impact Texas Youth Drivers" (ITYD) class.
+All teens are required to complete a MANDATORY 2 HOUR (ITTD) class.
 This class can be found on our RESOURCES page.
 STUDENTS MUST NOT TAKE THIS CLASS MORE THAN 90 DAYS BEFORE THEY OBTAIN THEIR DRIVER LICENSE.

 MY TEEN IS HOME SCHOOLS, HOW DO I GET THE VERIFICATION OF ENROLLMENT?